Authenticating or verifying delivered callback (webhook) events.

 Enabling TLS Mutual Authentication for HTTPS connections

-Note: Once the signed callbacks feature is enabled, TLS Mutual Authentication for HTTPs connection is no longer applicable and should not be used.
+Note: Once the secured callbacks feature is enabled, TLS Mutual Authentication for HTTPs connection is no longer applicable and should not be used.
 (Please let us know if this is a method that you expect to use together with a signed callback implementation.)

 OpenTok Platform supports TLS mutual authentication for additional security where customers’ servers can authenticate and verify the identity of the various TokBox servers invoking the Webhooks.